On the evolution of the Anisotropic Scaling of Magnetohydrodynamic Turbulence in the Inner Heliosphere: Results

 To estimate the anisotropy relation between $\ell_{||}$ and $\ell_{\perp}$, we equate the second-order structure functions for parallel and perpendicular fluctuations, $SF^{2}_{ ||}$ and $SF^{2}_{\perp}$, respectively, estimated as

 The resulting anisotropy is shown in Figure \ref{fig:SCaM:E1_wavevector_power_anis}b.
-In region $R^{2}$, the anisotropy exhibits a power-law scaling with an index of approximately 2/3, consistent with critical balance \citep{goldreich_magnetohydrodynamic_1997}, indicating that magnetic fluctuations are elongated along the magnetic field.
+In the region of $R^{2}$, the anisotropy follows a power-law scaling that is close to 2/3, meaning that the scaling is in rough accordance with CB, indicating that magnetic fluctuations are elongated along the magnetic field.
 The anisotropy becomes even stronger at smaller scales, where scalings of approximately 5/2 and 2 are observed in the transition and kinetic range, respectively.